Docker: Taming the Beast - Part I

 kill.
 This is the first step of program isolation which Docker uses.

 Why “the first step”?
 Why isn’t it enough?
-Well, there still are plenty of ways that these isolated processes can interact with the host system: we haven’t protected the filesystem, so they can read/write to the host’s files, they can run very expensive computing operations and take all CPU and RAM, etc. As for now, we have isolated the processes from seeing and directly interacting with each other, but Docker goes even further.
+Well, there are still plenty of ways these isolated processes can interact with the host system: we haven’t protected the filesystem, so they can read/write to the host’s files, they can run very expensive computing operations and take all CPU and RAM, etc. As for now, we have isolated the processes from seeing and directly interacting with each other, but Docker goes even further.

 Let’s take a little break and enjoy the fact that we finally can put something concrete on the notions of “namespace” and “isolation”.